gsbDBI/torch-choice/README.md

 We highly recommend users to go through [tutorials](https://github.com/gsbDBI/torch-choice/blob/main/tutorials) we prepared to get a better understanding of what the package offers.
 We present multiple examples, and for each case we specify the utility form.

-In this demonstration, we will guide you through a minimal example of fitting a conditional logit model using our package.
-We will be referencing to R code and Stata code as well to deliver a smooth knowledge transfer.
+## Installation
+1. Clone the repository to your local machine or server.
+2. Install required dependencies using: `pip3 install -r requirements.txt`.
+3. Run `pip3 install torch-choice`.
+4. Check installation by running `python3 -c 'import torch_choice; print(torch_choice.__version__)'`.

+[The installation page](https://gsbdbi.github.io/torch-choice/install/) provides more details on installation.

 ## Example Usage - Transportation Choice Dataset
-In this demonstration, we will guide you through a minimal example of fitting a conditional logit model using our package.
-We will be referencing R code as well to deliver a smooth knowledge transfer.
+In this demonstration, we setup a minimal example of fitting a conditional logit model using our package.
+We provide equivalent R code as well for reference, to aid replicating from R to this package.

 We are modelling people's choices on transportation modes using the publicly available `ModeCanada` dataset.
 More information about the [ModeCanada: Mode Choice for the Montreal-Toronto Corridor](https://www.rdocumentation.org/packages/mlogit/versions/1.1-1/topics/ModeCanada).